 If you spotted a case like this, you can always reach out to the company and kindly ask them to add a link to your site.
 Look at the example below:

 If you have enough resources, you can search for online media that would be interested in publishing your guest post and link to your site.

 Here’s our real example of requesting a guest publication:

 As a result, if you Google "marketing automation Middle East", you will find our article on the first organic results position:

-It has been proved that Google allocates weight to social media signals in ranking.
+It has been proved that Google allocates weight to social media signals in the ranking.

-Aside by using your social media channels, you might also benefit from sharing on other platforms:
+Aside from using your social media channels, you might also benefit from sharing on other platforms:

 - Share presentations on SlideShare